software-tools-books/js4ds/_en/gloss.md

 the name `v` will always refer to the same array, but the array's contents can be changed.

+**Cross-Origin Resource Sharing**{:#g:cors} (CORS): a way to control requests made for data and other resources that aren't served by the site that gave the browser the original page.

 **declarative programming**{:#g:declarative-programming}:
 a style of programming in which the user specifies what they want, and the computer figures out how to deliver it.